ivannissimrch/stockDashBoard/README.md

 ### Recently Seen Feature

 When a stock is searched, its information is stored in local storage.
-If you access the stock again from the "Recently Seen" list, the application will first try to load data from the cache (local storage).
+If you access the stock again from the "Recently Seen" list, the application will load data from the cache (local storage).
 If the cached data is not older than 15 minutes, it will be displayed without making an API request.
 This leads to faster load times and fewer API calls.

-If the cached data is older than 15 minutes, the application will refetch the quote from the Finnhub API.
+If the cached data is older than 15 minutes, the application will refetch the quote from the Finnhub API and update the price and change percentage.
-If the cache data is older than one day, the application will refetch the historical stock data from Alpha Vantage.
+If the cache data is older than one day, the application will refetch the historical stock data from Alpha Vantage and update the values.

 ## Technologies Used